Outsourcing offshore? How to pick the perfect partner (and get customers on board)

 It's important for brands to honestly communicate to the customers about the service offshoring decision and explain the benefits associated with this decision.
 Image: Shutterstock

 But not all communications will have the desired “magic effect”, warn the authors.
 The success will depend on certain conditions.
 For example, when the service offshoring fit is not ‘extremely unfit’, communication can improve those magic effects.
-But if the fit is good, spending money on extra information or marketing communication announcements, which will not affect customers’ attitudes, might be unnecessary, explain the authors.
-However, when the service offshoring is extremely unfit, communication will not mitigate but strengthen those negative feelings towards service offshoring.
-This is because customers will simply not believe what the company says in such an extremely unfit context, the communication will not be seen as genuine.
+But if the fit is good, spending money on extra information or marketing communications that will not affect customers’ attitudes might be unnecessary, the authors explain.
+However, when service offshoring is extremely unfit, communication will not mitigate those negative feelings but will instead strengthen them.
+This is because customers will simply not believe what the company says in such an extremely unfit context; the communication will not be seen as genuine.

 Republish